 Precision Alfalfa Management.
 TAP’s more efficient techniques for water and crop management reap immediate benefits, and endure through future generations.

 Precision Alfalfa Management (PAM) begins with the engineering design and installation of a subsurface drip irrigation system (SDI).
 The parcel SDI is the vehicle through which optimal results can be achieved through PAM.
 The PAM program applied to the parcel will address specific issues such as water sources, cost and water quality, soil characteristics and plant health, hot-spot mitigation, and a gopher control plan.

 PAM has boots and eyes on the ground and from the air to evaluate and adjust programs to current and future conditions including continual soil moisture and crop monitoring and reporting as well as irrigation scheduling – amount, frequency, and duration.

 Crop yield response to water applied determines the water use efficacy of a crop.
-For alfalfa, this metric is the number of acre-inches of water that yields one ton of alfalfa.
-The California State monthly average of 5.0 acre-inches per ton is consistent with traditional results but is more than double the 2.4 acre-inches to produce each ton measured on the 1,100 acres using PAM.
+For alfalfa, this metric is the number of acre-feet of water that yields one ton of alfalfa.
+The California State monthly average of 5.0 acre-feet per ton is consistent with traditional results but is more than double the 2.4 acre-feet to produce each ton measured on the 2,200 acres using PAM.

 Implementing PAM requires both an SDI irrigation system and precision farming technology.
 Capital expenses for PAM are not always a top priority given competing capital expense needs on the farm.
 Therefore, PAM is working with California Impact Architects to provide the capital financing needed in order to implement PAM on a broader scale.